cdemi/bson-json-benchmark/README.md

 # Results
-The JSON and BSON results. **BSON takes about 1ms more** to process the same amount of data.
+**BSON takes about 1ms more** to process the same amount of data.
 The same advantage is in payload size where **BSON is about 15% smaller than JSON**.

 ##Big JSON - 921 KB
 Starting Test: Big JSON